Boston University Majors

 Is Boston University A Prestigious School?

 Many factors go into what makes a college prestigious.
 The Boston University admissions process is rigorous.
-Of all the undergraduate students who submit a Boston University application, around 14%% will receive acceptance letters, deeming it “most selective” by U.S. News.
-What is more, over 80,000 students applied to BU last year, a 24% increase from the previous year, following national trends of increased college application numbers and decreasing acceptance rates.
+Of all the undergraduate students who submit a Boston University application, around 19% will receive acceptance letters, deeming it “most selective” by U.S. News.
+What is more, over 80,000 students applied to BU in 2022, a 24% increase from the previous year, following national trends of increased college application numbers and decreasing acceptance rates.
 Overall, BU receives an A+ from CollegeAdvisor’s grading system, excelling in academics, diversity, and value.

 CollegeAdvisor has wonderful guides to assist you with your Boston University application and help you navigate the Boston University admissions process.
 There are excellent guides on how to approach the essay requirements, as well as a fantastic How To Get Into guide for BU.
 All in all, Boston University is a great school, and it could be the school of your dreams.